Mekari Qontak

 Kanban

-A visual workflow management system that uses cards or columns to track the progress of tasks or projects.
+A way to manage work visually, like using cards or columns to track tasks or projects.

 Kanban View